Dog Park » Doggozine » Daily Doggie Delight » The Most Unusual Dog Controversies In The Community

 Modifying dogs’ bodies, like cropping ears and docking tails, is controversial.
 These procedures, often cosmetic for breed standards, face criticism.
 Animal advocates argue they cause dogs unnecessary pain and suffering.
 Some people support changing dogs’ bodies for breed standards.
 They say it’s been done for a long time.
 And they claim it helps prevent issues.

-UK and Australia have already banned ear cropping and tail docking
+UK and Australia have banned ear cropping and tail docking

 In recent years, there’s been a growing movement to ban these practices completely.
 Countries like the UK and Australia have already banned ear cropping and tail docking.
 Others have restrictions on the procedures.
 The debate about body modification ties into larger questions.
 About the ethical treatment of animals.
 And the responsibilities of pet owners.